Summer Bridge Program

 - Students must the take the Placement Tests for reading and writing (if pre-requisites not met).
 Taking the math placement test is highly recommended (if pre-requisites not met).

-- Advising – After testing, students should contact Denise May at firstname.lastname@example.org to schedule an advising appointment to plan their course schedule.
+- Advising – After testing, students should contact firstname.lastname@example.org to schedule an advising appointment to plan their course schedule.

 The week before classes begin, we will hold a week of orientation events and activities, both in-person and virtually.
-The in-person orientation will be held on Monday, June 28th from 11:00am-2:00pm in the Gallagher Room, Rollins building on the Newtown Campus.
-More specific details will be posted soon; however, this will provide an opportunity for students to meet their peers, faculty members, and support services on campus so that they are best prepared to begin their college careers the following week.
+The in-person orientation will be held on June 26th on the Newtown Campus.
+More specific details, including the room location, will be posted soon; however, this event will provide an opportunity for students to meet their peers, faculty members, and support services on campus so that they are best prepared to begin their college careers the following week.

 Throughout the program, workshops will be offered to help students gain a deeper understanding of and some practical experience with the skills needed to be successful as a college student.
 Workshops will be offered face-to-face and virtually so that all students may participate.
-Specific workshop requirements are pending and will be posted soon; however, students will be expected to participate in 30-minute workshops over the course of the 7-week program.
-In-person workshops will be offered on Mondays and Tuesdays between 11:00am-1:00pm.
+Specific workshop requirements will be outlined; however, students will be expected to participate in 30-minute workshops over the course of the 7-week program.
+In-person workshops will be offered during the programming on Mondays and Wednesdays between 12:00pm-2:00pm.

 Tutoring & Peer Mentoring

 Both tutoring and peer mentoring are required parts of the Summer Bridge Program in order to ensure that students have the support they need to be successful throughout their academic career.
-Specific details will be made available soon, but tutors and peer mentors will be available for drop-in times during the summer bridge lunch break.
-If you need additional time with tutors or peer mentors, you can schedule a time that works best for you.
+Tutors and peer mentors will be available for drop-in times during the Monday and Wednesday programming time.
+If you need additional sessions with tutors or peer mentors, you can schedule a time that works best for you.

 Tutors are available within the Academic Success Center (ASC) to provide support for approximately 30 subjects at Bucks, including reading, writing, and study skills for any course.
 In addition to tutors, the ASC provides peer mentoring with Success Advocates (SAs).
 The SAs are fellow students who can help you get connected to Bucks and acclimate to the life of a college student.
 For more information about what the ASC can help you with, visit our Academic Success Center site.

 Summer Bridge Program scholarship applications are currently being accepted for new, current, and returning students.
-Visit bucks.edu/scholarship to login to Scholarship Universe and for additional instructions.
+Visit our Scholarships area for additional instructions.
 Be sure to watch the scholarship tutorial video.
 After logging in to Scholarship Universe, answer the questions to build your profile.
 To find the Summer Bridge Program Scholarship in Scholarship Universe, type Summer Bridge in the search bar.
 Scholarship application questions can be directed to email@example.com.

-Rising high school seniors (current juniors) are eligible to receive free tuition for one to six credits!
+High school students (grades 9-12) are eligible to receive free tuition for one to six credits!
 But hurry – the deadline to apply is June 10th.
 Click on the Application link and complete the form.
 No scholarship application is needed.
-Please e-mail any questions to Denise May at firstname.lastname@example.org.
+Please e-mail any questions to firstname.lastname@example.org.